bhutkarprajwal/Stopwatch_Task2/README.md

 # ⏱️ Stopwatch Web App

 A simple and responsive **Stopwatch** built using **HTML, CSS, and JavaScript**.
-This project is part of **Task 2 at SkillCraft Technology** and includes features like Play/Pause, Reset, and Lap functionality.
+This project includes features like Play/Pause, Reset, and Lap functionality.

 ## 🚀 Features